 You experience a new network phenomenon.
 You think about the problem and identify three potential factors speed, breadth, and locality influencing it.
-Whenever you increase speed from s_0 to s{large} , the phenomenon becomes stronger.
+When you increase speed from s_0 to s{large} , the phenomenon becomes stronger.
 When you increase breadth from b_0 to b{large} , it also becomes stronger, though less intense.
 Changing locality from l_0 to other values did not seem to change the phenomenon.

-- a) What will happen when the factors are set to s{large} , b{large} , and l_0 ? - b) Can we conclude that locality has little or no influence on the phenomenon?
+a) What will happen when the factors are set to s{large} , b{large} , and l_0 ?